SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: delreminder, rmreminder, delreminders, deletereminders

 - **%deleterolemenu** `<message ID>`
-    - Info: **Admin only.** Deletes a Role menu completely.
+    - Info: **Moderator only.** Deletes a Role menu completely.
     - Example: `%deleterolemenu 858117781375418389`

 - **%deletewarn** `<@member> <warn_id>`
-    - Info: **Admin only.** Deletes a warning by the warning ID.
+    - Info: **Moderator only.** Deletes a warning by the warning ID.
 View the warnings of a member with `%warndetails`.
 Mention the Member or use Member ID.
     - Example: `%deletewarn @ExampleUser 123456`

 - **%doubles**